 Domino effect on 0678 Alternatives if significant changes to 0678 as result of Ofgem input (existing contracts – price differential)

-Some Workgroup participants requested an extension to the UNC consultation period, noting that at 06 March 2019 it was timetable for 4 weeks.
+Some Workgroup participants requested an extension to the UNC consultation period, noting that at 06 March 2019 it was timetabled for 4 weeks.
 Ofgem representatives outkibed their aspiration was for a 15 day minimum duration.

-Comparison of CWD and PS
+4.1a Comparison of CWD and PS